fattorib/Flax-ResNets/Readme.md

 - Calling BatchNorm is weird (train/eval changes, params + variables)

 - For mode switching behaviour (Dropout/BN), the switch must be passed to the __call__ method

+- XLA is more finicky than CUDA, had to update CUDA

+- JAX defaults to different indice ordering for Convolutions